MicroEJ/docs/VEEPortingGuide/architectureChangelog.rst

 - [Multi] - Fixed integration of the :ref:`bytecode verifier <soar_binary_code_verifier>` in Feature mode.
 - Fixed trimming of leading or trailing spaces in immutable strings
+- [Multi] Improved the error message thrown when no Feature definition file is found and displayed the classpath to better guide developers in identifying potential causes.

 Tools
 ~~~~~